carpentries/amy/docs/users_guide/index.md

 #### Accepting Trainee Applications

 In addition to tracking workshops, AMY also allows us to track applications to instructor training events.
 The public facing application is [here](https://amy.carpentries.org/forms/request_training/).
-Applicants are given a group name if participating in a member training event.
-Open applicants will likely not have a group name.
+Applicants are given a registration code if participating in a member training event and should select "Profile Creation for Pre-approved Trainees."
+Open applicants will not have a registration code.

 Once an individual submits the form, the record can be viewed by going to Requests --> [Training Requests](https://amy.carpentries.org/requests/training_requests/).

-Applications can then be searched by individual name, email address, group name, status (pending, accepted, or discarded), affiliation, or location.
+Applications can then be searched by individual name, email address, group (registration code), status (pending, accepted, discarded, or withdrawn), affiliation, or location.
+Affliliation and location searches rely on text strings, so *UCLA* will not return *University of California Los Angeles* and *NYC* will not return *New York City*.

-Some trainees will already be in AMY because they were formerly learners or helpers at Carpentries events.
+Some trainees will already be in AMY.
 If there is a record with a matching name and email address, they will show up with a "matched trainee" when you search for them.
 If "matched trainee" is blank, you will need to create a new person record for them.

 To create a trainee record, click on the "i" icon at the far right of the individual's line.
 If you know this person is in AMY under a different name or email address, look this person up here and click "Match to selected trainee account."
 If this is a new person, click "Create new trainee account."